wen-git-acc/orderbook/README.md

 In terms of code decoupling, it can further improve by decouple the db client logic with matching engine logic to maintain code integrity and promote testing, currently, only implement main test for matching engine (need to focus on giving more scenario).

 Furthermore, need to improve by handling the calculation decimals for precision issue.

+In terms of margin threshold, considering attach specific margin threshold, currently it is hardcoded in logic.
+Considering assign the margin threshold to user level in db, hence, everyone can have different margin threshod according to account type!

 ## API Endpoints